bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-project-removed| |tag-project-auto-convert|

-With Axon Ivy 7.1 we have introduced CXF Web Service Client as a super-fast, secure and future driven technology to call SOAP Web Services.
-AXIS is making more and more trouble and to keep the quality of the Axon Ivy Platform on a high level we need to cut AXIS off.
-You have to convert all Web Service Clients based on AXIS (1+2) to CXF in the |ivy-designer|.
+With Axon Ivy 7.1 we have introduced the CXF Web Service Client as a super-fast, secure, and future-proof technology to call SOAP Web Services.
+AXIS has been making more and more trouble.
+To keep the quality of Axon Ivy on a high level we need to remove AXIS.
+You have to convert all Web Service Clients based on AXIS (1+2) to CXF in the Axon Ivy Designer.

 .. container:: admonition note toggle